 Job Opportunities

-Nestled on the southern shore of Lake Erie, Cleveland, Ohio, provides opportunities galore for attorneys who are seeking an exciting new career challenge.
 Cleveland serves as the backdrop for 100s of law firms and corporations, including three Fortune 500 companies.
-Lawyers practicing in Cleveland earn an average base salary of $102,075 while enjoying all the perks of a large metropolitan area combined with a lower cost-of-living than other comparable U.S. cities.
+Lawyers practicing in Cleveland earn an average salary of $113,587 while enjoying all the perks of a large metropolitan area combined with a lower cost-of-living than other comparable U.S. cities.

-Career enrichment and networking opportunities await attorneys through the 26,000-member Ohio Bar Association, or more locally by joining over 5,200 fellow legal professionals who make up the Cleveland Metropolitan Bar Association (CMBA).
+Career enrichment and networking opportunities await attorneys through the 20,000+ member Ohio Bar Association, or more locally by joining thousands of fellow legal professionals who make up the Cleveland Metropolitan Bar Association (CMBA).
 For African-American lawyers who are looking for additional career development opportunities, there’s also the Norman S. Minor Bar Association (NSMBA).

 Requirements to Practice Law